sciactive/pform/README.md

 Notice the conditional comments to serve IE the right files.

-Now you can use Pines Form like this:
+Now you can use PForm like this:

 	<form class="pf-form" action="#" method="post">
 		<div class="pf-element pf-heading">